kammerje/P-pop/README.rst

 Available stability models:

 - :code:`He2019`: From `He et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.4575H/abstract>`__.
 Re-draw planets generated in multi-planet systems until mutually stable orbits are found.
 Note that this alters the original planet radius and orbital period distribution slightly.
-A summary plot showing the impact of this can be created.
+A summary plot showing the impact of this can be generated.

 Available scaling models: